xemantic/xemantic.com/ai/workshops/index.md

 *Note: If, for some reason, GitHub sponsors is not feasible, please write to <office@xemantic.com>.
 We can also write an invoice and give you access to the `xemantic-ai-workshop` repository individually*

-**

 ### Solidarity tickets

 If you find the amount of regular workshop GitHub sponsoring tier a barrier to participation, then:

-1. Write to <office@xemantic.com> to express your interest in the solidarity ticket.
+1. Write to <office@xemantic.com> to express your interest in the solidarity ticket and provide your GitHub user id.
-2. No questions asked, but our confirmation is needed.
+2. No questions asked, but our confirmation is needed, you will get access to the workshop repository.
-3. Once you receive it, you can please contact us beforehand, and request to ask .
-No questions asked.

-We also offer a **solidarity ticket**, for students, If you want to take a workshop, but cannot afford the one time sponsorship on GitHub, please sponsor us one time, only as much as you can, and then write us a message to access the workshop repository*

-*Each time we can host up to 15 participants.*

-A limited number of reduced-price Solidarity tickets are available for those who would otherwise
+3. [Sponsor us one time](https://github.com/sponsors/xemantic?frequency=one-time) on GitHub in the amount of your choosing.

 ## Location